-Bristol is one of the best UK city breaks for families, having lived here for many years, we’re always thanking our lucky stars for how much child-friendly entertainment we have on our doorstep.
-As well as brilliant attractions, historic landmarks and child-captivating theatre shows, there are year-round family-friendly festivals, plenty of playgrounds, baby cafes, wide-open green spaces and budget-friendly activities.
-Here are the best family-friendly attractions to see in Bristol with kids.
+Bristol is one of the best UK city breaks for families, and having lived here for many years, we’re always thanking our lucky stars for how much child-friendly entertainment we have on our doorstep.
+As well as top Bristol attractions, historic landmarks and captivating theatre shows, there are year-round family-friendly festivals, plenty of playgrounds, baby cafes, wide-open green spaces and budget-friendly activities.

-One of the most important historic ships in the world, Isambard Kingdom Brunel’s SS Great Britain sits on Bristol Harbourside, ‘floating’ on a glass sea.
+So you’re pondering what to do with kids in Bristol?
+Put one of the most important historic ships in the world, on your list of places to visit.
+Isambard Kingdom Brunel’s SS Great Britain sits on Bristol Harbourside, ‘floating’ on a glass sea.
 Restored to her former magnificence, the ship is now an interactive museum alive with sights, sounds and smells of life on the ocean in Victorian times – from the stench of a fish kitchen, to the whiff of animals on board, it’s great fun exploring every nook.

 3. Fire your curiosity at We The Curious, Science Centre

-We The Curious is Bristol’s science centre with an objective of electrifying human – and especially kids’ – curiosity.
-Capital city-dwelling family members of ours have declared it better than London’s Science Museum!
+We The Curious is Bristol’s curiosity-electrifying science centre and on of the city’s best attractions for children.
+London-dwelling family members of ours have declared this Bristol attraction better than London’s Science Museum!
 Inside you’ll find two floors of interactive, mind-bending, hands-on activities designed to get all ages excited about how and why things happen in the world around them.

 From shooting parachutes in the sky, to watching your skeleton dance, sending messages through giant whisper dishes, blowing giant bubbles to building a giant lego wall and trying your hand as an Aardman animator, it’s a thrilling day out.